 With that in mind, here is an estate planning checklist that you can use to further your discussion with an experienced Colorado estate planning attorney––whether you doing estate planning for the first time or you are simply updating your current estate planning documents:

 If you don't have a will in place, get one.
-If you do have a will in place, review it.
+If you do have a will in

 Some questions you should keep in mind:

 - Who are the beneficiaries of your estate?